xmacex/paranibbles/README.md

 Paradiddles are drumming patterns, e.g. `RLRR LRLL`.
 Nibbles are half a byte, 4 bits.
 With *paranibbles* you set the first four bits as a number, and the script extends this to a full byte.

-A small personal script for exploring paradiddles.
-Maybe you too will enjoy it.
-Expect bugs and stuck notes.

 ## Requirements

 - norns